nicolaigj/booster2024/presentation.md

 - Take a long time to say yes
 - Saying yes all the times increase expectations to say yes the next time
 - Be sure that you can deliver on the expectations
-- Be sure that this is the right thing to do
-- Can it be solved in another manner?
 --->

 ---
 # Responsibilities
-### Prioritize, prioritize, prioritize
+### Prioritize
 <!---
-- You cannot do everything
 - In a leading role no one usually tells you in detail how to spend your day
--
+- You cannot do everything, so you have to prioritize
+- Be sure that this is the right thing to do
+- Decide what not to do.
+Should it be done or delegated?
 --->
 ---
 # Compensation